Skip to Content

 Space-Efficient Vegetable Garden Layouts

-Here are four space-efficient strategies that optimize every square foot.
+Here are three space-efficient strategies that optimize every square inch while keeping maintenance simple and harvests abundant.

 Square-Foot Gardening Techniques